odoo/documentation/content/developer/tutorials.rst

       Write effective unit tests in Python to ensure the resilience of your code and safeguard it against unexpected behaviors and regressions.

+   .. card:: Collaborate using git
+      :target: tutorials/git
+      :tag: Beginner

+      Hands on git and github, the two softwares that are used by both Odoo employees and external people to work together on the source code and this documentation.

    .. card:: Build PDF reports
       :target: tutorials/pdf_reports